dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/listview-overview.md

  If you define an <xref:System.Windows.Controls.ItemsControl.ItemContainerStyle%2A> for a <xref:System.Windows.Controls.ListView> control and also define an <xref:System.Windows.Controls.ItemsControl.ItemTemplate%2A>, you must include a <xref:System.Windows.Controls.ContentPresenter> in the style in order for the <xref:System.Windows.Controls.ItemsControl.ItemTemplate%2A> to work correctly.

- Do not use the <xref:System.Windows.Controls.Control.HorizontalContentAlignment%2A> and <xref:System.Windows.Controls.Control.VerticalContentAlignment%2A> properties for <xref:System.Windows.Controls.ListView> content displayed a <xref:System.Windows.Controls.GridView>.
+ Do not use the <xref:System.Windows.Controls.Control.HorizontalContentAlignment%2A> and <xref:System.Windows.Controls.Control.VerticalContentAlignment%2A> properties for <xref:System.Windows.Controls.ListView> content displayed by a <xref:System.Windows.Controls.GridView>.
 To specify the alignment of content in a column of a <xref:System.Windows.Controls.GridView>, define a <xref:System.Windows.Controls.GridViewColumn.CellTemplate%2A>.

 <a name="UsingtheSameViewMoreThanOnce"></a>